-Prerequisite: None, but it is STRONGLY RECOMMENDED that students have Communication Media 10.
+Prerequisite: None, but it is STRONGLY RECOMMENDED that students have completed Communication Media 10.

 This course increases students' understanding, knowledge and skills related to audio, video, and multimedia production technologies.
 Students will participate in hands-on production-oriented activities and projects.
 Students will learn concepts, vocabulary, skills and processes related to multimedia production.
-NOTE: It is strongly recommended that students bring their own digital camera and/or camcorder.